 1. Back Up Electronic Data

-Prior to storage, back up all data your electronic devices contain to a server or external hard-drive.
-You’ll want to have this data readily available should you need to quickly reference it, or should an unfortunate occurrence happen to your item in storage.
+Prior to storage, back up all electronic devices to a server or external hard-drive to save data.
+You’ll want to have this data readily available should you need to quickly reference it or should an unfortunate occurrence happen to your item in storage.

 A minor misstep could leave you without a device and without all of the information that device contains.
 In the case of computers, this could mean treasured family photos, videos or music.
 Take the extra time now to avoid regret later.